ascode-app/identity-and-access-management/OKTA.md

 When warned about the less secure option, choose **Save anyway** as we use it for demonstration purpose only.

+After this it will alert you: **This is a protected action.
+Please perform step-up authentication.**

+...
+TO DO: Perform Step-Up Authentication.

 Now try again to login from the Demo App page at http://localhost:4200

    === WE ARE HERE ===